sankt-petersbug/shakesearch/README.md

 ShakeSearch is simple application for searching William Shakespeare's works.
 See [example app](https://peter-shakesearch.herokuapp.com/)

 NOTE: the example application is hosted on Heroku free tier and [goes to sleep](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) if it receives no web traffic in a 30-minute period.
-If that happens, it may not be able to return a full result so try it again a few seconds later.
+If that happens, it may not be able to return a full result so try it again later(takes about 130 seconds to index texts).

 ## Start Server